Top TEN #10 – Be the Challenger

 Tailoring our approach, message, and pitch is a key aspect of the Challenger sale.
 The Solae use case (page 113) shows how this is done.
 Solae LLC is an international soy ingredients supplier that decided to launch “an aggressive strategy to sell bigger, more complex solutions.”
 Working with the prospective buyer, “Solae documents the specific outcome that the proposed solution addresses for that individual.”
 The best performers have the stakeholder sign off on the plan.
 “As a result, when it comes time for this person to decide whether or not they’re going to support the deal they’re not making their decision based on some vague notion of ‘good for the company.’”

 There is a lot to learn from The Challenger Sale.
 Frankly, I’m still absorbing it and thinking about how best to bring this paradigm to tech firms and startups in Hungary.
-While individual reps may use the Challenger approach, it must be taken on-board by marketing and sales teams to be effective and scale.
+While individual reps may use the Challenger approach, it must be adopted by marketing and sales teams to be effective and scale.

 We all know we need to differentiate our solution from competitors, if not we become a seller of commodities where the profits are the worst.
 The Challenger Sale provides a new framework for identifying our value and purpose and finding business in markets in good times and bad.